deis/deis/docs/installing_deis/aws.rst

 The only entry in cloudformation.json required to launch your cluster is `KeyPair`, which is already filled out.
 The defaults will be applied for the other settings.
-The default values are defined in deis.template.json.
+The default values are defined in ``deis.template.json``.

-If updated with update-ec2-cluster.sh, the InstanceType will only impact newly deployed instances (`#1758`_).
+If updated with ``update-ec2-cluster.sh``, the InstanceType will only impact newly deployed instances (`#1758`_).

-NOTE: The smallest recommended instance size is `large`.
+NOTE: The smallest recommended instance size is ``large``.
 Having not enough CPU or RAM will result in numerous issues when using the cluster.